Skip to contents

 Note that the timestep value given in the parameters is in seconds.
 But also note that almost all differential modules in the BioCro library assume that timestep values are given in hours!

-If a timestep value is given in seconds rather than in hours, three important things must be kept in mind:
+If a timestep value is given in seconds rather than in hours, two important things must be kept in mind:

 1. All differential modules used in the simulation must assume that the timestep value is given in seconds.
 Another way of saying this is that the outputs of the differential modules used should represent the rate of change of the output quantities per second.